lucidsoftware/cumulus/modules/vpc.md

 ### Route Tables

 In Cumulus, route tables are configured in separate files from the VPC config to keep the VPC config simple for higher level changes.
-Route table configurations are stored in a [configurable](#configuration) route-tables directory.
+Route table configurations are stored in a [configurable](#configuration) directory for route tables.
 A route table has the following properties:

 * `routes` - an array of route configurations for the route table.
 When creating a route, only one of `gateway-id`, `instance-id`, `network-interface-id` or `vpc-peering-connection-id` should be specified.
 Each route is a JSON object with the following properties:
   * `dest-cidr` - the CIDR address block used for the destination match.
 Routing is based on the most specific match